William H. Schlesinger: Work at the Cary Institute of Ecosystem Studies, 2007-2014

 When he was appointed President of the Cary Institute in Millbrook, NY., Schlesinger expanded its existing science program with the hiring of three new scientists and establishing strong programs for the translation of science to the public.
 The Cary Institute’s Friday-Night-at-Cary Lecture series and its daily program, Earth Wise, on WAMC Northeast Public Radio were widely followed for their presentations of science for the general public.

+Personal life

+Schlesinger was born and grew up in Cleveland, Ohio, where he attended University School.
+In 1988, he married Lisa Dellwo, a free-lance author, editor, and artist from Lynchburg, Virginia.
+They retired to Lubec, Maine in 2014, where they are engaged in documenting local natural history.